haqq-network/haqq-wallet/README.md

 To run the application, write the following in the terminal:

+If you are using Android

 ```
 yarn android
 ```

+If you are using iOS

 ```
-yarn ios//if you are using macOS
+yarn ios
 ```